aws/aws-cdk-go/awscdk/awsec2/README.md

 })
 ```

 Alternatively, use lookup methods to import security groups if you do not know the ID or the configuration details.
-Method `SecurityGroup.fromLookupByName` looks up a security group if the secruity group ID is unknown.
+Method `SecurityGroup.fromLookupByName` looks up a security group if the security group ID is unknown.

 ```go
 sg := ec2.SecurityGroup_FromLookupByName(this, jsii.String("SecurityGroupLookup"), jsii.String("security-group-name"), vpc)